mebusy/notes/dev_notes/mcts.md

 - <img src="../imgs/mcts_ex_6_s.png" width=300 />

 If we were asked to stop at this point.
-The search would essentially tell us that the best action to take.
+The search would essentially tell us that the best action to take is to go from s0 to s2.
+Because the average value of s2 is 24/2 = 12, and the average value of s1 is 20/2 = 10.